boardzilla/boardzilla-devtools/interface.md

 ### UI

-The game ui occurs in two phases "new" and "started".
-The phase will be indicated by
+The game ui occurs in three phases "new", "started" and "finished".

 During "new", it will recv the following messages.